-Move from analogue to digital source material has shaped the way we approach, analyze and present the data.
+The move from analogue to digital source material has shaped the way we approach, analyze and present data.
 A distinction between digitized, born-digital, and reborn-digital is in order to help researchers in the process of exploration and scholarship.
 But the commonalities among all these aspects of digital research are as important as their distinctions.

 In this Digital Humanities division of the 2018 AABS conference, we invite participants to discuss the role of the digital in their research, including daily practices, computational methods, and exploration of digital sources.

 We invite researchers to share their experience on how digital practices, tools and methods have contributed to their research.
-What’s the contribution of computational power to humanities research, how has it changed the way we look and analyze our source materials; has it opened up new methodological approaches, changed our research questions and what are the researchers’ solutions for handling digital culture, often multimedial, happening in real time, with various legal restrictions, how it can be tamed and transformed to research data.
+What’s the contribution of computational power to humanities research, and how has it changed the way we look at and analyze our source materials?
+Has it opened up new methodological approaches, changed our research questions?
+And what are researchers’ solutions for handling digital culture, often multimedial, happening in real time, with various legal restrictions: how it can be tamed and transformed into research data?